Password Based Key Derivation¶

-PBKDF2 is a the “standard” password derivation scheme, widely implemented in many different libraries.
+PBKDF2 is the “standard” password derivation scheme, widely implemented in many different libraries.
+It uses HMAC internally.

 Scrypt is a relatively newer design which is “memory hard” - in addition to requiring large amounts of CPU power it uses a large block of memory to compute the hash.
 This makes brute force attacks using ASICs substantially more expensive.